urdadx/librelinks/README.md

 ## 📁 Project Structure

-Librelinks is created with the NextJS web framework and follows its project structure.
+HYPME is created with the NextJS web framework and follows its project structure.

 | <div style="width:115px">**Page Route**</div> | **Code Path**               | **Description**                                 |
 | --------------------------------------------- | --------------------------- | ----------------------------------------------- |